top of page

 BENJAMIN HOLMES

 Ben is data scientist and registered associate nutritionist interested in research areas such as human disease, nutrition, sports science and pharmacology.
-He joined the DEVINA team in January 2022, and since then he has been developing a novel and exciting data platform - integrated with intuitive data viz - that will become a reference tool for any stakeholder interested in the use of toxicity data to support regulatory decision making.
+He joined our team in 2022, and since then he has been developing a novel and exciting data platform - integrated with intuitive data viz - that will become a reference tool for any stakeholder interested in the use of toxicity data to support regulatory decision making.

 alumni-global-network-final.png